rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 > Webpacker allows Webpack and Sprockets to be used side-by-side.

-The ability to compile `some_module.js` via Webpack and `another_module.js` via Sprockets allowed us to move dependencies over to Webpack gradually, in smaller changesets.
-This approach allowed us to more easily address issues through our continuous integration and QA process.
-With any upgrade, our primary goal is *Don't break the site.*
+The ability to compile `some_module.js` via Webpack and `another_module.js` via Sprockets allowed us to move dependencies over to Webpack gradually, in small changesets.
+With any upgrade, our primary goal is *Don't break the site.* and the incremental adoption of Webpack allowed us to more easily address issues through our continuous integration and QA process.

 Here's a high level overview of how we broke down the move to Webpack from Sprockets: